ednieuw/WordclockSelector/README.md

 <p>Easy to solder</p>
 <p><strong>Cons</strong></p>
 <p>No WIFI NTP time<br>(<a href="https://github.com/ednieuw/ESP32SerialNTP-BLE-Clock">By
-replacing&nbsp; the Bluetooth adapter</a> with a ESP32-C3 or S3 Bluetooth and
-WIFI NTP time can be added) </p>
+replacing the Bluetooth adapter</a> with a ESP32-C3 or S3 Bluetooth and WIFI NTP time can be added) </p>
 <p>DCF77 only possible with receiver 10-15cm cm away from the RGB(W) LEDs.</p>
 <p>&nbsp;</p>